 At one end of the journey, you can drink around the world at EPCOT or enjoy a love letter to Disney animation.
 On the other, you can see all of the innovations and history at Disneyland when you’re not relaxing at a comfortable hotel like the Portofino Inn and Suites.

-And apart from the amusement parks, there are fantastic golf courses for you to enjoy the glorious walk.
+And apart from the amusement parks, there are fantastic golf courses to enjoy the glorious walk.
+If your Disneymania has subsided by now, but your movie lust or pursuit of amusement parks has not, there’s always Universal Studios and Universal Orlando!

 8. Los Angeles, CA to New York, NY

-In the former, you can stay in a Hilton Hotel and take a tour of a Hollywood studio or see Santa Monica Pier.
+In the former, you can stay in a Hilton Hotel, tour a Hollywood studio, or see Santa Monica Pier.
 Then, in New York, you can explore exciting neighborhoods in Lower Manhattan, visit chic breweries in Brooklyn, or experience art at a world-famous museum.

 But what’s more, the trip will also take you on a tour of the marvels of the Midwest and Southwestern United States.
 Just one possible path takes you through Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, Colorado, Utah, and Nevada in between New York and California–and in each one of those places, there’s a multitude of things to see and places to experience.